-I have a friend named Reg Young, who has been like an absolute rock to Olive and I for over 35 years.
-Unfortunately, he sustained a pelvic injury in March, and as such is unable to move freely, or indeed, dance.
-I am therefore unwilling to accept your offer of friendship, as you clearly exclude Reg and his ilk from your affections.
+I have a friend named Reg Young, who unfortunately sustained a pelvic injury in March, and as such is unable to move freely, or indeed, dance.
+I am therefore unwilling to accept an offer of companionship from any supposedly exposed scalp Quebecans in view of static persons-alienating proclamations that they can dance if they want to, they can leave my friends behind because my friends don’t dance and if they don’t dance well they're no friends of theirs, clearly excluding Reg and his ilk from their affections.

-In addition, it strikes me that the routine that you are asking us to emulate is not “safe” at all; there is no evidence that it has been thoroughly risk assessed by both yourselves and the Health and Safety Executive (HSE), and that suitable control measures have been put in place to minimise the likelihood of a risk being realised.
+In addition, it strikes one that the routine that one is being asked to emulate is not “safe” at all; there is no evidence that it has been thoroughly risk assessed by both your purportedly chapeau-shy synth-pop selves and the Health and Safety Executive (HSE), and that suitable control measures have been put in place to minimise the likelihood of a risk being realised.
 On the contrary, the activity appears rather perilous, for the following reasons:

-1) You state that by indulging in the event, “Everybody's takin' the cha-a-a-ance”, implying risk, which is hardly a happy bedfellow of security.
+1) it is stated that by indulging in the event, “Everybody's takin' the cha-a-a-ance”, implying risk, which is hardly a happy bedfellow of security.

-2) You assert that “everything is out of control” and are of a steely resolve to “act real rude...like an imbecile”; once again, hardly the preconditions of precaution.
+2) it is asserted that “everything is out of control” and that you are of a steely resolve to “act real rude...like an imbecile”; once again, hardly the preconditions of precaution.

-3) If everybody looks at their hands, as you instruct, severe restriction of our field of vision will result.
+3) if everybody looks at their hands as instructed, severe restriction of our field of vision will result.
 Contact and collision, and consequent injury, is surely imminent, especially when travelling at speed.

-Therefore, it is with regret that I inform you of my disappointment with this pop record, and hope that such inconsistencies are absent from future works.
+Therefore, it is with regret that I must inform you of my overall disappointment with this hurdy gurdy homage, and that wary that not ‘’everything’ll work out right’’ hope that the work will be retitled ‘’The Jeopardy Jive’’ with immedate effect.

 What do you expect from someone who says you can dance if you want to and then won't be friends if you don't?